 The conversation was enriched not depreciated by the diversity of responses even if at times they were conflicting because of the mutual respect that was held for the varying experiences that each person was contributing to the discussion.
 This was especially important because "displacement" as a discussion topic is not the easiest for many of the participants in TdP.
 They have all been displaced for different reasons and those reasons can be opposing.
 By sharing stories, histories, opinions, and ideas, the students were able to devise strong, detailed, and complex answers to these very difficult questions that many if not all adults have a hard time solving.

-To watch the PNG conversation visit here
+To watch the PNG conversation visit here.

 During the Story-Telling Workshop, we watched the video and discussed our reactions to meeting youth who live thousands of miles away and have a different repertoire of cultural experience, but at the same time still have many things in common and to share with us.
 Afterwards, we recorded our own video of introductions, this time in English in order to return the favor to the PNG students.

-on the website.
+The video is below and can also be found in the section Peace Talks on the website.
 This is part of what will be a series of videos of dialogue between the participants of both groups in order to create mutual understanding, share and compare cultural and life experiences, generate discussion around the difficult topics of global concern, and build cross-national solidarity as each group works to build strong, peaceful, and creative communities in their respective spheres of influence.